ReVaNNNNN/EZ-Systems/README.md

 # EZ-Systems

-You are required to write a LoadBalancer funcionality:
+You are required to write classes with a LoadBalancer funcionality:

 * Class has 2 public methods.